 According to the 2017, INA Nanny Salary & Benefits Survey Results, 34% of nannies found their current position through online recruiting such as Care.com, Sittercity.com or similar sites while 31% of nannies used an agency or domestic placement service.
-Nannies also found their family employer through networking (24%) or a local internet site such as a mom’s group, parenting forum, or college job board (9%).
+Nannies also found their family employer through networking (24%) or a local internet site such as a mom’s group, a parenting forum, or a college job board (9%).

 Families looking for nannies utilize the same resources.
 Finding nanny candidates and selecting the right nanny for you takes time.
-Many families seek a nanny with just a few weeks’ notice but planning head can save a lot of stress.
+Many families seek a nanny with just a few weeks’ notice but planning ahead can save a lot of stress.
 Although the average is about 6 weeks, it can take several months to find your perfect nanny.
 Heated competition among families for top nannies requires employers to act fast but you must be careful to get the right fit for your family.

 I work in human resources and have over 15 years of experience hiring employees, but I admit it, hiring my first nanny was the most stressful hire in my career, shares Elisa M. from Dallas, Texas.
 Finding a nanny is different than hiring for a traditional job.
 I wanted to make sure I hired someone I felt I could trust to care for my only son.